mebobby2/book-ms/resources/README.md

 The two playbooks deployed the familiar Jenkins instance with two nodes

-before that: figure out why we can't start the jenkins node in swarm-master
+before that: figure out why we can't start the jenkins node in swarm-master.
+Seems like the slave is trying to connect to port 54442, but jenkins server port is 50000